 Indonesia---with support from Asian Development Bank (ADB) and the United States Department of Energy (DOE)---is developing national measurement and verification system for energy efficiency projects, based on the ISO 50015:2014 as well as the US DOE’s Superior Energy Performance (SEP).
 The target is to develop and issue a measurement and verification competency to assess the energy efficiency projects, particularly funded by local banks and/or financial institutions.
 A kick-off workshop was held in March 2019.

 To boost implementation of ISO 50001, Italy commits to continue promoting the ISO 50001 certification under its current energy audit and management certification programme for large firms.
 The programme also supports small-medium enterprises in performing energy audits and in acquiring energy management certifications and supports the certification of auditors, energy managers, and energy service companies.

-Renewing its pledge made at the launch of the Energy Management Campaign at CEM7 in June 2016, Japan commits in 2018 to uphold the momentum of contribution by promoting capacity building and sharing of best practices regarding energy management systems based on ISO 50001.
+- Uphold the momentum of contribution by promoting capacity building and sharing of best practices regarding energy management systems based on ISO 50001.

-In Indonesia, we supported:
+- In Indonesia, Japan supported:

 - Establishing an energy management system based on ISO 50001 for 8 factories in industries such as steel, paper, cement, textile, and food industries

 - Achieving 4% to 15% energy savings in each factory

 - Organizing the first seminar for dissemination of lessons learned from the above capacity buildings